-What dedicated time will be set aside for continuing study and learning?
-Rest Days: Stipendiary clergy should have a rest day per week (not including IME2 days, study days, retreats or time allowed for spiritual consultation), plus an extra day every calendar month to allow for a two-day break.
+D1 Dance.
+Rest Days: etreats of allow faccepted ry clergy should have a rest day per week (not including IME2 days, study days, or time allowed for spiritual consultation), plus an extra day every calendar month for a two-day break.
 The SSM's rest day should equally be closely guarded.
-It is accepted that at certain times of the year, flexibility will be necessary regarding rest days.
-The curate's rest day will usually be: The provision of a rest day must not mean that every moment of the other six days and evenings should be spent working.
-What is your understanding about the provision of some period of rest within working days, when it is and is not acceptable to call (and how flexibly or firmly this is understood), etc.?
+It is that at certain times of the year, flexibility will be necessary regarding rest days.
+The set day will usually be: -1. evenings period of ision of a rest day must not mean that every moment of the other six days and should be spent working.
+What is your understanding about the provision of some rest within working days, when it is and is not acceptable to call (and how flexibly this is understood), etc.? evenings period of should be spent working.
+What is your understanding about the provision of some rest within working days, when it is and is not acceptable to call (and how flexibly evenings period of should be spent working.
+What is your understanding about the provision of some rest within working days, when it is and is not acceptable to call (and how flexibly evenings period of should be spent working.
+What is your understanding about the provision of some rest within working days, when it is and is not acceptable to call (and how flexibly evenings period of should be spent working.
+What is your understanding about the provision of some rest within working days, when it is and is not acceptable to call (and how flexibly

 Holidays:

 For details of annual holiday entitlement please see your Statement of Particulars.
 How will holiday time will be arranged between curate and Training Supervisor?

 c) House and Garden

 Are there any arrangements about House and Garden that need to be specified (including detailing costs and responsibilities to be borne by parish and those by the individual)?

 Signature of Curate

 Date

 Signature of Training Supervisor

-Date

-Conjes of this agreement MUST he sent to the DDO/NM within two months of ordination to